CloudVE/cloudbridge/docs/getting_started.rst

 Launch an instance
 ------------------
-Before we can launch an instance, we need to decide what image to use so let's get a base Ubuntu image ``ami-d85e75b0`` and launch an instance.
+We can now launch an instance using the created key pair and security group.
+We will launch an instance type that has at least 2 CPUs and 4GB RAM.

 .. code-block:: python